(update July 2022: This tutorial is obsolete. Now we tend to use flexbox or grids.)

 Percentages are not ideal.
 Side columns generally have few text, and

-, minus the width of the side columns.
-We can achieve
+minus the width of the side columns.
+We can achieve this by not

 .
 It will then